 Upfront fees before funding.
 Any "activation fee," "insurance," or "processing charge" collected before your money arrives is a scam.
 Legitimate lenders deduct fees from the loan amount or roll them into your payments.
 Never wire money or send a prepaid card to receive a loan.

 No verifiable license in your state.
 A lender without an NMLS number or state registration isn't operating legally.
-In some states, a contract with an unlicensed lender is void - courts won't enforce it, and you may be entitled to recover interest already paid.
+In some states, a contract with an unlicensed lender is void.
+Courts won't enforce it, and you may be entitled to recover interest already paid.

 Report predatory lenders to the Consumer Financial Protection Bureau at cfpb.gov.
-The CFPB maintains a public complaint database and has authority to levy significant fines.
+The CFPB maintains a public complaint database and has the authority to levy significant fines.

 Alternatives to a $4,000 Loan